 John Mabe has practiced in Raleigh for his entire career, working with owners, design professionals, general contractors and subcontractors across the Triangle region and state.
-He also handles matters related to real estate dispute resolution and commercial law, is a certified mediator, and accepts assignments to serve as arbitrator.
+He also handles matters related to real estate dispute resolution and commercial law, is a NCDRC Certified Superior Court Mediator, and accepts assignments to serve as arbitrator.
 John's passion is more for problem solving than fighting.
 He says there are usually good solutions to be found, even in strongly contested disputes that require a trial.

 He has tried bet-the-farm cases in commercial matters and construction claims.
 He has arbitrated and tried construction claims and professional negligence matters, land use entitlements, and title claims.
 He's currently working on public-private partnership projects.
 He knows the way through administrative reviews and appeals, having helped many contractors and design professionals with issues before their regulatory boards.
 Lease negotiation and litigation is a natural adjunct to John's work in land use, development, and construction fields.
 He has extensive experience in lien law.
 John's representative experience includes business break-ups, insurance and suretyship, wholesale/retail finance, distribution agreements, and bankruptcy litigation.